 Cory also excelled academically while she was at IUPUI.
 She was selected Academic All-Conference by the Mid-Con in her only year of eligibility, while also being named to the Academic Advisor's List at IUPUI three times.
 In 1997, she was awarded the Michael A. Carroll Scholarship, given annually to an IUPUI student-athlete who has demonstrated excellence in the classroom and a commitment to community service.
 Upon graduation, she was awarded the jaguars Letter Club Scholastic Achievement Award.

-Rainbolt has been active in the local March of Dimes the past four years, currently serving as Chair of the Central Division Board after service as Vice Chair last year.
+Rainbolt has been active in the local March of Dimes, having served as both the Vice Chair and Chair of the Central Division.
 In 2002, she was named the March of Dimes Central Division Volunteer of the Year.
 Since her graduation, she has also remained active in IUPUI Athletics, having served on the board of the Jaguars Letter Club for several years, including a one-year term as its President.

 She graduated from the Indiana Kelley School of Business at IUPUI in 1999 with a Bachelor of Science degree.